Talbot County, Maryland: Talbot Boys monument

 From 1916 to 2022, a statue honoring the Talbot County men who fought in the Confederate States Army in the American Civil War stood in front of the Talbot County Courthouse.
-The statue is of a young boy holding and wrapped in a Confederate flag, and bears the inscription: "To the Talbot Boys · 1861–1865 · C.S.A.".
+The statue depicted a young boy holding and wrapped in a Confederate flag, and bears the inscription: "To the Talbot Boys · 1861–1865 · C.S.A.".
 Talbot County also had over 300 Union soldiers in the war, but there has never been a monument to them.

-Like other Confederate monuments installed in the Jim Crow era, the monument drew increased opposition in the 21st century by those opposed to honoring the Confederacy and its defense of slavery.
+Like other Confederate monuments installed during the Jim Crow era, the monument drew increased opposition in the 21st century by those opposed to honoring the Confederacy and its defense of slavery.
 In 2015, the local N.A.A.C.P. chapter proposed removing the statue, but the County Council unanimously voted to keep it in place.
 In June 2020, a lengthy series of letters to the editor of The Talbot Spy, a local newspaper, was published, all arguing for the removal of the statue.
 In August 2020, after the George Floyd protests led to a new wave of removals of Confederate monuments, the County Council voted down 3:2 a resolution to remove the statue, triggering loud public protests.

 By 2021, the statue was the only remaining Confederate statue on public grounds in Maryland.
 In May 2021, the ACLU sued the county in federal court to demand its removal.
 In September 2021, the County Council voted 3:2 to remove the statue.
 It was removed on March 14, 2022, and relocated to the Cross Keys battlefield in Harrisonburg, Virginia, under the control of the nonprofit Shenandoah Valley Battlefields Foundation.

 Frederick Douglass monument

 Near the Talbot Boys monument, a statue of the abolitionist Frederick Douglass, born into slavery near Tuckahoe Creek, stands in front of the courthouse.
-Douglass had been held in the jail at the rear of the courthouse after his aborted attempt to escape slavery on April 2, 1836.
+Douglass had been held in jail at the rear of the courthouse after his aborted attempt to escape slavery on April 2, 1836.

 The Douglass statue was proposed by the Talbot Historical Society in 2002.
-The County Council approved it in 2004, after opposition by local veterans, with a majority of one vote.
+The County Council approved it in 2004, after some local opposition, with a majority of one vote.
 It did so on the condition that its height not exceed that of the Talbot Boys monument.